kallaway/100-days-of-code/r1-html-log.md

 **R1D46, R1D47; January 22nd, 23rd, 2019**
 Advanced a little on the Web Development Bootcamp course, did the Blog Exercise and started adding bootstrap to the Product Landing Page project.
 I just added a jumbotron and customized it a little, and added fluid typography to it.

+**R1D48, R1D49; January 24th, 25th, 2019**
+Added bootstrap to the Product Landing Page Project and improved the display for mobile display on cellphone and iPad.
+Also changed the navbar and footer to bootstrap and customized them a little.
+Check it out here: https://mr2much.github.io/webdev/product/html/index